A Weight-aware-based Multi-source Unsupervised Domain Adaptation Method for Human Motion Intention Recognition: Experiments

-Table \ref{tab_2} shows that WMDD achieves the accuracy of $94.6\% \pm 2.0\%$ and $99.0\% \pm 0.7\%$ for target subject in ENABL3S and DSADS datasets respectively, which are $0.2\%$ and $1.6\%$ higher than the state-of-the-art HMI result using domain adaptation methods.
-This verifies that WMDD can achieve a better performance than previous methods in both ENABL3S and DSADS datasets.
-However, the improvement in ENABL3S is not significant despite that the samples of ENABL3S are larger than DSADS.
+Table \ref{tab_2} compares the mean accuracy of classification on the target subject for different domain adaptation methods.
+It shows that WMDD achieves the accuracy of $94.6\% \pm 2.0\%$ and $99.0\% \pm 0.7\%$ for target subject in ENABL3S and DSADS datasets respectively, which are $0.2\%$ and $1.6\%$ higher than the state-of-the-art HMI result using domain adaptation methods.
+This verifies that WMDD can achieve a better performance than previous methods in both ENABL3S and DSADS datasets. \tx{However, the improvement in ENABL3S is not significant despite that the samples of ENABL3S are larger than DSADS.
 The reason lies in the effects of transition activities.
-This results of classification are consistent with that of feature alignment.
+The results of classification are consistent with that of feature alignment.
+In addition, we give the final source domain weight $\bb{\alpha}$ when the first subject is the target subject.
+The weights are $0.1108$, $0.1106$, $0.1108$, $0.1106$, $0.1110$, $0.1118$, $0.1121$, $0.1114$, $0.1108$ for ENABL3S dataset and $0.1438$, $0.1431$, $0.1417$, $0.1454$, $0.1441$, $0.1396$, $0.1424$ for DSADS dataset.}

+\tx{The superior performance of our method compared to EDHKD can be attributed to two key factors: 1) EDHKD does not adequately account for the variations among individual source subjects, which may negatively impact classification accuracy.
+In contrast, our approach explicitly considers these inter-source differences, leading to improved classification outcomes.
+2) We extend the margin disparity discrepancy (MDD) to the context of multi-source unsupervised domain adaptation.
+MDD incorporates more comprehensive generalization bound information, where the generalization bound is affected by the margin parameter $\mu$.
+By selecting an appropriate $\mu$, the classification error on the target subject can be minimized, thereby enhancing performance on the target domain.}